 Assessment increase from last year:

-You may be unhappy your assessment went up more than your neighbours.
-Usually, you will not succeed with this argument:
+You may be unhappy your assessment went up more than other properties.
+Usually, you will not succeed with this argument because:

 - We cannot tell if your previous year's assessment was correct.

 - Your higher increase could be due to last year's assessment being too low.

 - This year's assessment may be fully correct.

 Only choosing equity comparables that support your point of view:

 Have you compared your assessment with all similar properties in your area?